 But maybe with the passage of time or with so many other details to worry about, some of Season 7 has just slipped away from your recollection.
 So this list will get you back in fighting form for the eighth and final season of

-The Season Premiere Kicked Off With A Rare Cold Open
+Game of Thrones.
+1 The Season Premiere Kicked Off With A Rare Cold Open

 The usual beginning for an episode is a "previously on" segment followed by the opening credits.
 But ahead of the opening credits in the Season 7 premiere, Arya killed the Frey soldiers while rocking her Walder Frey face mask.